Increase account security and prevent unauthorized access with Cloudflare multi-factor email authentication

-To increase account security, Cloudflare has implemented Multi-Factor Authentication (MFA) method.
-This feature helps prevent customer account takeovers in which a bad actor is able to gain unauthorized access to an account due to an exposed password or an easy to guess password.
+Cloudflare uses a Multi-Factor Authentication (MFA) method for increased account security.
+MFA prevents customer account takeovers when attackers gain unauthorized access to an account due to an exposed or easily guessed password.

-Cloudflare challenges the login by sending a one time code to the email we have on file for the account with an expiration of 30 min.
+Cloudflare challenges the login by sending a one time code that expires in 30 minutes to the email we have on file for the account.
 Once the correct code is provided through the dashboard, that IP will be recorded and further login attempts from that IP address won't be challenged for 90 days.

-Sometimes emails sent by Cloudflare are flagged as spam by the recipient email service.
-If you are expecting an authentication token, you should check the spam folder for any Cloudflare emails and configure a filter to allow Cloudflare emails from: [email protected]
+Cloudflare emails are sometimes flagged as spam by the recipient's email service.
+If you are expecting an authentication token, you should check the spam folder for any Cloudflare emails and configure a filter to allow Cloudflare emails from [email protected].

-Other times the emails are rejected by the recipient email service.
-Cloudflare will try again but after a few tries it will flag the email and no further emails will be sent to that recipient.
+Other times emails are rejected by the recipient email service.
+Cloudflare will try again but after a few attempts it will flag your email address and no further emails will be sent.

-If after ensuring your email service is not flagging Cloudflare, you still do not receive an email please contact Cloudflare Support.
+If after ensuring your email service is not flagging Cloudflare you still do not receive an email, contact Cloudflare Support.